UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 If you drop the network speed to very low rates, you might even get a warning about an _unresponsive application_.

-> The traditional solution to managing blocking code is to put it in a separate _thread_ (code that runs in paralle).
+> The traditional solution to managing blocking code is to put it in a separate _thread_ (code that runs in parallel).
 However, this adds significant complexity and real risk of introducing bugs that are notoriously difficult to find.

 A safer and more elegant solution is to provide an _asynchronous_ alternative.